This presentation is part of the Are We There Yet: Preservation of Roadside Architecture and Attractions, April 10-12, 2018, Tulsa, Oklahoma

 We did these surveys and we sought to capture all road related properties along the historic and current alignments of the roads.
 We captured hotels, restaurants and gas stations, along with service stations and car repair shops and the like.
 When we finished those surveys we found it was a good time to update the gas station guide to the 1970s, since we had so many gas station property types documented.
 The guide is very visual and written from professional historians and researchers.
 We think the general public can find it useful as well.

-That’s not showing up very colorfully on the screen, but I just wanted to share some of the highlights of the guide and so it includes sections for each major company in Texas.
+I want to share some of the highlights of the guide and so it includes sections for each major company in Texas.
 Through the years with building forum drawings, which you see there.
-I don’t have a laser pointer.
 Identifying features or the gas stations, the geographic range of where they were in Texas and the photos from the time period or drawings where we could find them.
 The guide takes you through each major company’s architectural style and building form through time.
 Here we have some earlier Humble stations and their components.
 Here are some later Humble stations.

 You’ll note we tried to use real photos and provide exact locations where ever possible.
 So gas station fans would be able to visit or map them.
 That’s one of my pet peeves whenever I read some documents like this, I want to know where’s the building, I want to go see it.
 Another part of the guide is that we showed architectural features and colors of gas station brands so you could identify them using these features of the buildings if you didn’t know what they were historically.
 Here you can see roof features and then window features of different brands.